 GardenTech is a registered trademark of Gulfstream Home and Garden, Inc.

-1. Fritz, Vincent A., and Rosen, Carl J., “Growing Zucchini and Summer Squash in Minnesota Home Gardens," 2009.
+1. V. A. Fritz and C. J. Rosen, “Growing Zucchini and Summer Squash in Minnesota Home Gardens," 2009.